How to Make Money Fast

 4. Teach an Online Course

-You can make money teaching anything as long as you know a little more than someone else.
+You can make money online teaching anything as long as you know a little more than someone else.

 Are you good at guitar?
 Pick up some extra cash by helping others master their passion for music.
 Are you artsy?
 Teach someone how to design, craft, or master lettering.
 Are you into fitness?
 Teach someone how to get fit.

-Why is online better?
+Why is online teaching better?
 Because you can use a platform like Teachable to develop an engaging, interactive course, and then earn easy, passive income thereafter.